Sustainability Data

 ISO45001 All group sites except for small sales and service offices and other such locations

-ISO50001 All group sites except for small sales and service offices, rental occupancy sites and other such
+ISO50001 All group sites except for small sales and service offices, rental occupancy sites and other such locations

 Patents